CitizenFoffie/ob-framework/Framework/v1.6/README.md

 Added an accurate filter system.
 Player1 is the sender, and Player2 is receiving the message.
 Player1 sees the unfiltered message, but Player2 sees the filtered message. ![This is allowed by Roblox.](https://developer.roblox.com/en-us/articles/Text-and-Chat-Filtering#exception)

+Added LoadingScripts for all of the time periods I could.

 A bunch more stuff that I forgot about.
 (I've been working on v1.6 for over a month)